Work Less, Make More and Dominate Using the 80/20 Rule

 Instead, there are some smart choices you can make now to set yourself up to work fewer hours each week and make more money at the same time.
-Whether you’re a full-time employee, a side-hustler, or building your own business, these principles can make a major impact on your time, happiness, and income.
+Whether you’re a full-time employee, a side hustler, or building your own business, these principles can make a major impact on your time, happiness, and income.

-If having more money AND having more free time are part of your vision for a Rich Life, then read on because we’re going to show you 7 great ways to work less and make more money starting today:
+If having more money AND having more free time is part of your vision for a Rich Life, then read on because we’re going to show you 7 great ways to work less and make more money starting today:

 Here at IWT, we talk a lot about investing.
 Smart investors know they’re doing themselves a massive favor by investing as much as possible as early as possible.

 The same goes for your work.

 Most people have a lot more ambition, drive, passion, and energy in their twenties and thirties than later in life.
 Plan for that nearly inevitable scenario by front-loading your work.

 By working weekends, long nights, and extra hours earlier in your life, you’ll set yourself up nicely to work less and make more money later in life.

 The efforts you make in a career or your own business today become amplified and compounded as the years continue.